 Have you ever used MacOS?

-With use, we mean really use, daily. macOS is very different from Windows, if you have never used it, prepare to relearn everything you know so far about using a computer.
+With use, we mean use, daily. macOS is very different from Windows, if you have never used it, prepare to relearn everything you know so far about using a computer.

 macOS is quite different from Windows, there is no "start menu" there is "Launchpad" which seems remarkably like the iPad home screen; there is no "Search" we have "Spotlight Search"; and the biggest shocking difference is the "My PC" on Mac we use "Finder", being honest here, Windows My PC (Folders) is better than Mac.